tasmota/docs/docs/Rules.md

    `ON Power2#state=1 DO IF (Mem1==0) Var1 Var1+1; Mem1 1 ENDIF; Delay 10; Power1 on ENDON`

 !!! example
      Rule used to control pressure cooker with a Sonoff S31.
-Once it is finished cooking, shut off the power immediately.
+Once it is finished cooking, shut off the power after 10 minutes.
 ```haskell
 Rule1
  ON system#boot DO var1 0 ENDON